Create a customized boot disk

 gcloud

-To apply data from a persistent disk snapshot, run the following command:
+To apply data from a disk snapshot, run the following command:

-To create a boot persistent disk with a snapshot, make a POST request to the following URI:
+To create a boot disk from a snapshot, make a POST request to the disks.insert method:

-The request body must contain a name for this new persistent disk and the URL to the snapshot to use:
+The request body must contain a name for this new disk and the URL for the snapshot to use when creating the disk:

 {